Michael Nyuis Scholarship

 About The Scholarship

 The Michael Nyuis Scholarships are intended to offer support for young riders who have the passion and drive to compete but lack the financial resources to do so consistently throughout the year.
-Up to four total scholarships will be awarded, including one for a Canadian rider, and recipients will be selected based on their commitment and dedication to the sport.
+Up to twelve total scholarships will be awarded, recipients will be selected based on their commitment and dedication to the sport.

 Competitive young riders age 14 – 25 are encouraged to apply.
 Applicants must submit a written application, a letter of recommendation from an industry professional, and two videos, one explaining why they should receive the scholarship and the other showcasing their best riding skills.
 The scholarships consist of $1500 in credit per horse for up to two horses per show week.
-Riders can participate in as many West Palms Events horse shows.
-Winners must commit to eight hours of volunteer work for West Palms Events and must post and or tag West Palms Events on social media weekly.
+Riders can participate in as many West Palms Events horse shows as they’d like.
+Winners must commit to ten hours of volunteer work for West Palms Events and must post and or tag West Palms Events on social media weekly.

 The scholarships are offered in memory of West Palms Events’ CEO Dale Harvey’s nephew, Michael Nyuis.
 Michael was always happy to help and support others whenever he could.
 His love of family, friends, and life itself resonated with everyone who had the pleasure of meeting him.
 He brightened the lives of others with his smile, sense of humor, and daredevil personality.
 Whether he was snowmobiling, bungee jumping, climbing construction cranes, or no-boarding, you could always find Michael living every moment to the fullest.